samsquire/ideas4/README.md

 I should only see what was last committed and changed but I don't want to lower parallelism or introduce locks that lower scalability.
 I also don't want to clone objects and reduce scalability.

-We can combine the use of persistent data structures with this idea to implement snapshot isolation.
+One approach is we can combine the use of persistent data structures with this idea to implement snapshot isolation.

 When I change a field, I should regenerate up to root a new record and append to the log for the data structure.